lmeazzini/youtube-recommender/README.md

-# Youtube video recommender
+# Youtube music recommender

-This is a simple youtube video recommender.
-The solution can be seen on Heroku at:
+This is a simple youtube music/video recommender.
+You can checkout the deployed solution on Heroku:

 https://thawing-shore-99052.herokuapp.com/